-Suzy Spencer is the author of four true crime books – Wasted, which was a New York Times bestseller and Violet Crown Award finalist; Wages of Sin, which was featured on the 2013 season premiere of Investigation Discovery’s Deadly Sins; Breaking Point, the story of Houston mother Andrea Yates, which was a Book of the Month Club, Doubleday Book Club, Literary Guild, and Mystery Guild selection; and The Fortune Hunter, which was called “riveting” and “blockbuster” by Globe magazine.
+Suzy Spencer is the author of four true crime books – Wasted, a New York Times bestseller; Wages of Sin, which was featured Investigation Discovery’s Deadly Sins and Scorned; Breaking Point, the story of Houston mother Andrea Yates; and The Fortune Hunter, which was called “riveting” and “blockbuster” by Globe magazine.

-But after nearly 10 years of writing true crime books, Suzy desperately needed to laugh.
-Writing about sex, she thought, would help her do that.
-After all, talking about sex had always made her laugh.
-So in December 2004, Suzy began a journalistic investigation into Americans’ alternative sex habits.
+But after nearly 10 years of writing true crime, Suzy desperately needed to laugh.
+She thought writing about sex would help her do that.
+So in December 2004, Suzy began a journalistic investigation into Americans’ alternative sex practices.
 The result is her most emotionally challenging book yet — Secret Sex Lives: A Year on the Fringes of American Sexuality.

-In addition to appearing on Katie, Suzy’s been interviewed on Good Morning America, ABC World News, Primetime, and Dateline NBC; numerous shows on Fox News, CNN, MSNBC, Court TV, and Investigation Discovery; and on Oxygen and the E!
+In addition to Katie, Suzy’s been interviewed on Good Morning America, ABC World News, Primetime, and Dateline NBC; numerous shows on Fox News, CNN, MSNBC, Court TV, Investigation Discovery, and Reelz; and on Oxygen and the E!
 Channel.

 She holds a Master of Professional Writing and a Master of Business Administration, both from the University of Southern California, and a Bachelor of Arts in journalism from Baylor University.